 - Do all states require these tests?

 The Praxis® tests are currently required for teacher licensure in more than 40 states, jurisdictions, organizations and associations.
 These tests are also used by several professional licensing agencies and by several hundred colleges and universities.
-Since The Praxis Series tests are used to license teachers in many states, test takers can test in one state and submit their scores for licensure in any other Praxis® user state.
+Since the Praxis tests are used to license teachers in many states, test takers can test in one state and submit their scores for licensure in any other Praxis user state.

 - Who creates the Praxis tests?